 That is not to say suffering is good.
 It’s not.
 But neither is it a strange or abnormal experience.
 It is merely indicative of a world gone wrong.

-Is the world’s response to sickness adequate?
+Is society’s response to sickness adequate?
 Is it right?
 Is it logical?

 That is up to you to decide.

-If you come to the conclusion that the world’s response is not enough for you, where will you look?
+If you come to the conclusion that society’s response is not enough for you, where will you look?